The Petite Golden Retriever is a hybrid mix of the Cavalier King Charles Spaniel and the Golden Retriever.

-The Golden Retriever is a classic breed of dog, and so it makes senses that, more often than not, a lot of the more classic toys work well for this dog breed.
+The Golden Retriever is a classic breed of dog, and so it makes sense that, more often than not, a lot of the more classic toys work well for this dog breed.

 These toys help to burn off extra energy, but also engage your dog’s mind and sense of curiosity.

-However, as new kinds of dog toy come onto the market, the famous intelligence of the Golden Retriever is also being given plenty of room to flex.
+However, as new kinds of dog toys come onto the market, the famous intelligence of the Golden Retriever is also being given plenty of room to flex.

 Keeping that timelessness in mind though, a good old fashioned game of fetch is always something that’s going to make your Golden Retriever happy.
 Whether it’s a throwing disc or a ball, games in the park that let your Golden Retriever stretch his or her legs always feel like a treat.

 However, these days many dog toys designed for the more sharp-minded breeds, the Golden Retriever included, come in the form of puzzle boxes and similarly intriguing toys.